hyprwm/hyprland-wiki/pages/Nvidia/_index.md

 Nevertheless, it's recommended to at least try this tutorial.

-_Note: if you have problems with the Nvidia driver, try with the open source [Nouveau driver](https://wiki.archlinux.org/title/Nouveau)._
+_Note: if you have problems with the Nvidia driver, try with the [Nouveau driver](https://wiki.archlinux.org/title/Nouveau)._

 ## Hyprland Nvidia Patch (Arch only) (Unofficial)
 ```sh